umuri/SotaSTATS/Database/README.md

 Don't forget to update dbIncludeLoad.php with your database login information site/user/pass

 You'll need to create everything in the schema.sql dump

+The stored procedures should be mostly in procs.sql dump

+Make sure to change DEFINER to match your user.